NQCP/.github/profile/README.md

 ### Contribution guidelines

-- If edit or contribute Python files, please use the Black formatter
+- If you edit or contribute Python files, please use the Black formatter
 - Be nice

 <!--